PI: Dr. Jarno Drost

 The organoid technology provides an excellent pre-clinical model system for cancer research (Drost & Clevers, Nat.
 Rev. Cancer 2018).
 The Organoid Facility is embedded in the Drost group and supports organoid-based projects by offering quality tested conditioned media, growth factors and know-how.

 Drost J, van Jaarsveld RH, Ponsioen B, Zimberlin C, van Boxtel R, Buijs A, Sachs N, Overmeer RM, Offerhaus GJ, Begthel H, Korving J, van de Wetering M, Schwank G, Logtenberg M, Cuppen E, Snippert HJ, Medema JP, Kops GJPL, Clevers H. Sequential cancer mutations in cultured human intestinal stem cells.
-(2015) Nature 521:43 – 47.
-Press here for the full text version of the article.
+(2015) Nature 521: 43 – 47.

 * Equal contribution